 Calendar integration

-Connect your calendar to start working effectively with meetings and events in Tana.
-Now available on Tana Core.
+Connect your calendar to start working effectively with meetings and events in Tana, and get notifications before upcoming meetings with a one-click option to transcribe.
+Now available on Tana Pro and Plus.

 Overview